Satellite Pictures Show Devastation at Russian Air Base in Crimea

 Pictures released by independent satellite firm Planet Labs showed three near-identical craters that had precisely struck buildings at Russia’s Saki air base.
 The base, on the southwest coast of Crimea had suffered extensive fire damage with the burnt-out husks of at least eight destroyed warplanes clearly visible.

-Russia has denied aircraft were damaged and said explosions seen at the base on Tuesday were accidental.
+Russia has denied aircraft were damaged and said explosions seen at the base Tuesday were accidental.

 Ukraine has not publicly claimed responsibility for the attack or said exactly how it was carried out.